luismanfroni/github-tags-explorer-backend/README.md

 If you have a postgres server installed, you should change the database configuration on `.env` file according to your server.

 If you don't want to install postgres, i created a Docker script to create a database instance on `scripts/initDb.js` that will run on command `yarn init:db`, it should stop, delete the configured docker instance, create a new one based on `postgres:lastest` image, create database and run migrations.
+It does need the project to be builded first with `yarn build` since it uses typeorm to make migrations.

 ## Installation